2020PB/police-brutality/all-locations.md

 Recorded from inside a car, camera pans to surroundings, a woman's hand in the car with a broken finger, and to a police truck nearby.
 Description says "'rubber bullets' tear gas was also dispersed but this person was hit by a rubber bullet for sure."
 A woman's phone is destroyed by a police round.

-tags: rubber-bullets, tear-gas, shoot, property-destruction
+tags: rubber-bullets, tear-gas, shoot, property-destruction, bystander

 id: ia-desmoines-3